sipart/sipart.github.io/aboutme.md

 subtitle: Not Alan!
 Near the Derbyshire Dales and Peaks :-)
 ---

 Hi.
 My name is Simon Partridge.
-An ex wood machinist, was an aspiring product designer but now a IT professional; my path in IT started in 1997:
+An ex wood machinist, was an aspiring product designer but now a IT professional; my path in IT started in 1997 a former Win2K MCSE:

 - Currently a [Juniper](http://www.juniper.net/uk/en/) Certified Service Provider Network Engineer
 - Happy family man with a love of the [Derbyshire Peak district](https://www.visitpeakdistrict.com/)